Student-centric advice and objective recommendations

 Direct Consolidation Loans

-If you have questions about this or think that consolidation might be right for you, you can talk to your college’s financial aid office or your loan servicer assigned to your loans.
+If you have questions about this or think that consolidation might be right for you, talk to your college’s financial aid office or your loan servicer assigned to your loans.
 Keep in mind – private loans cannot be converted into Direct Consolidation Loans.
 Only other federal loans are eligible.

 FFEL Loans